 The STF is in the nature of a systemic and system-wide programme.
 It is funded, almost entirely through the in-service teacher-education budget of RMSA, it is designed in collaboration with RMSA and DSERT.
 The DIETs (District Institutes of Education and Training) and CTEs (Colleges of Teacher Education) are implementing the district cascade workshops in their on ICT labs, fully equipped with the required software and digital resources.

 The STF aims to demonstrate, how, using the existing personnel, budgets and infrastructure of the teacher-education system in a state, new models of teacher-education can be implemented which are in line with the NCFTE vision of 'need-based, self-directed, self-paced and continuous professional development', which supports seeking, sharing and mentoring.
-The STF aims at providing a blended model (employing ICT and non-ICT methods) of teacher-education.
+The STF aims at providing a blended model (employing digital and non-digital methods) of teacher-education.
 By supporting interactions between novice and experienced teachers, as well as with teacher-educators, this model seeks to provide peer-learning and mentoring opportunities.

 The STF program has been acknowledged by the third Joint Review Mission of MHRD, its report says " “The JRM team also observed an impressive in-service training program in Karnataka which incorporates ICT in the training (in some government schools teacher support is provided through an open operating system called Subject Teacher Forum under which 5000 teachers across 34 districts have learnt to use digital tools and resources for their subject teaching). - Aide Memoire, 3rd RMSA Joint Review Mission, Ministry of Human Resources Development.
 January 2014.”

 The program has also been praised in a formative review of RMSA teacher training program,